 Historically, a significant portion of our total sales and substantially all of our small UAS sales have been to the U.S. government and its agencies.
-Sales to the U.S. government, either as a prime contractor or subcontractor, represented approximately 83% of our revenue for the fiscal year ended

-April 30, 2012.
-The DoD, our principal U.S. government customer, accounted for approximately 71% of our revenue for the fiscal year ended April 30, 2012.
+Sales to the U.S. government, either as a prime contractor or subcontractor, represented approximately 70% of our revenue for the fiscal year ended April 30, 2013.
+The DoD, our principal U.S. government customer, accounted for approximately 54% of our revenue for the fiscal year ended April 30, 2013.
 We believe that the success and growth of our business for the foreseeable future will continue to depend on our ability to win government contracts, in particular from the DoD.
-Many of our government customers are subject to budgetary constraints and our continued performance under these contracts, or award of additional contracts from these agencies, could be jeopardized by spending reductions or budget cutbacks at these agencies.
+Many of our government customers are subject to budgetary constraints and our continued performance under these contracts, or award of additional contracts from these agencies, could be jeopardized by spending reductions, including constraints on government spending imposed by the Budget Control Act of 2011, or budget cutbacks at these agencies.
 The funding of U.S. government programs is uncertain and dependent on continued congressional appropriations and administrative allotment of funds based on an annual budgeting process.
 We cannot assure you that current levels of congressional funding for our products and services will continue.
 Furthermore, all of our contracts with the U.S. government are terminable by the U.S. government at will.
 A significant decline in government expenditures generally, or with respect to programs for which we provide products, could adversely affect our business and prospects.
 Our operating results may also be negatively impacted by other developments that affect these government programs generally, including the following: